perun-network/perun-wallet-spec/Spec.md

 ## Integration

+Protobuf descriptions for all here mentioned services are contained in [`./src/proto/perun-wallet.proto`](./src/proto/perun-wallet.proto).

 For a primer on how to integrate Perun channels into your wallet, check out the section [Integrating Perun payment channels](./README.md#integrating-perun-payment-channels) in the README of this repository.